 Why No Scholarships For Negroes?
-"I've never had a really hard teachgives a scholarship each year to a student whose father works at the plant.

-ployed there, but "a white student wins
+Both white and Negro fathers are employed there, but 'a white student wins

-Gaines blamed this mainly on "a se-

-rious cultural lag."
-Butanother Negro
+Gaines blamed this mainly on "a serious cultural lag."
+But another Negro

 teacher put most of the blame on "in-

+Negro students here almost all agree

 that their schools are inferior to the

-Negro students here almostallagree

 ferior teachers in inferior schools."

 it every year," said Gaines.